thiagobarbosa/github-issues-on-google-tasks/README.md

    4. `Delete all tasks`
    In case you need a fresh starts, this removes all the tasks from your list.
 This only deletes the Google Tasks for the list you defined on the `Setup` menu (including the ones **not** created by the script).
 It doesn't delete or change anything on the Github side.

+   You will also see a menu option to open this Github repository.

 ## Limitations

 - You can only fetch up to 100 Github Issues per call.
 In case you have more than that, that's your cue to clean up your old issues 😂